jliamgrist/reading-notes/README.md

 # Growth Mindset

 Grit is the most common characteristic of successful people.
 Having "Grit" means you have a "Growth Mindset".
-## I find that I have a groth mindeset when I...
+### I find that I have a growth mindeset when I...
  - Have a learning process
  - Accept failure as opportunities to learn